seamicole/Home/README.md

 # Home

-A repository for persistent setup and configuration files in the Linux home directory
+A repository for persistent setup and configuration files in the Linux home directory.

+## Post Installer

 The following steps should be taken upon a fresh install of **Ubuntu 22.04.1 LTS or later**.

-## Installing Git
+### Installing Git

 Install git with the following command: